reqnroll/Reqnroll/docs/guides/migrating-from-specflow.md

 Build the project with the changed package references.
 If the project builds successfully, you can move on to the next step.

-If you see build errors, they might be belong to one of the following categories.
+If you see build errors, they might belong to one of the following categories.

 1. You might have used a SpecFlow class that had SpecFlow in the name.
 The most common example is `ISpecFlowOutputHelper`.
 Replace these accordingly (e.g. `IReqnrollOutputHelper`).
 If you use them extensively, you can also use a "replace in all files" function.
 2. Any other compilation error might be caused by the breaking changes between SpecFlow v3 and v4.
 Please check the section [](#breaking-changes-specflow-v3) below for the fixes.